Phishing warning and security recommendations

 The aim of the criminals is to steal the victim’s personal or bank details, either by referring them to a fake website that impersonates that of the Tax Agency or by making them download files with viruses.

-This is not the first time that this type of mail or SMS has been used, so public awareness and information is essential.We recommend:
+This is not the first time that this type of mail or SMS has been used.For this reason, public awareness and information is essential.We recommend:

-- Do not open messages from unknown or unsolicited users - delete them straight away.
+- You do not open messages from unknown or unsolicited users - delete them straight away.

 - Not answering these messages under any circumstances.